Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Introduction

-However, there exists little work on how to leverage IVs or other auxiliary variables to nonparametrically estimate the DRF without strong parametric assumptions.
-Motivated by this gap, we propose a general IV framework for locally identifying the DRF with continuous treatments.
-Specifically, we propose the definitions of the regular weighting function and additive IV, and further show that a finite collection of regular weighting functions suffices for identification over any compact subset of the treatment space.
-We employ semiparametric theory \citep{vandervaart1998asymptotic,vanderLaan2003,tsiatis2006semiparametric} to derive an augmented inverse probability weighting (AIPW) score function with the mixed-bias property \citep{rotnitzky2021characterization}, whose conditional expectation given the treatment exactly equals the DRF.
-Moreover, inspired by \citet{SemenovaChernozhukov2021,bonvini2022fastconvergenceratesdoseresponse}, we develop a general cross-fitting algorithm under the DML framework to compute the AIPW score.
-Finally, leveraging local linear kernel regression (LLKR) methods \citep{fan1996local,wasserman2006all,tsybakov2009introduction} and empirical risk minimization~\citep{BartlettBousquetMendelson2005,foster2023orthogonalstatisticallearning,bonvini2022fastconvergenceratesdoseresponse}, we estimate the DRF nonparametrically and locally with the assistance of an additive IV.
-Overall, our approach accommodates unmeasured confounding, recovers the dose response relationship nonparametrically, and extends the influence function of the DRF of the NUC setting to the IV framework.
+However, there is little work on leveraging IVs or other auxiliary variables to estimate the ADRF nonparametrically.
+Motivated by this gap, we propose a general IV framework for identifying the ADRF with continuous treatments.
+Specifically, we propose the definitions of the regular weighting function (RWF) and additive IV, and further show that a finite collection of RWFs suffices for identification over any compact subset of the treatment space.
+We employ semiparametric theory \citep{vanderLaan2003,tsiatis2006semiparametric} to derive an augmented inverse probability weighting (AIPW) score function with the mixed-bias property \citep{rotnitzky2021characterization}, whose conditional expectation given the treatment exactly equals the ADRF.
+Moreover, inspired by \citet{SemenovaChernozhukov2021, bonvini2022fastconvergenceratesdoseresponse}, we develop a general cross-fitting algorithm under the DML framework to compute the AIPW score.
+Leveraging local linear kernel regression (LLKR) methods \citep{fan1996local,wasserman2006all,tsybakov2009introduction} and empirical risk minimization~\citep{BartlettBousquetMendelson2005,foster2023orthogonalstatisticallearning,bonvini2022fastconvergenceratesdoseresponse}, we estimate the ADRF nonparametrically and locally with the assistance of an additive IV.
+Overall, our approach accommodates unmeasured confounding, recovers the dose-response relationship nonparametrically, and extends the influence function of the ADRF of the NUC setting to the IV framework.